 The second chapter-A Discussion on the discourses of Indian aesthetics and crafts as a disavowal of the discourse on Occidental Orientalism focuses on the early 20th century India where the counter-colonial discourse of indigenous modernism as a disavowal of the occidental Orientalism and its claim for modernity had already gained a momentum.
 Modernity and progress aligned to the growth of industrial development, it also led to the destruction of handicrafts.
 The other project which developed with this idea of progress and industrial venture was that of establishing colonies and capitalistic exploitation of the colonies an extension of which was the cultural hegemony.
 But the colonized started the process of decolonization and in due course the reclaiming of their consciousness.
 Crafts and design became an important aspect in this discussion.
 Development of crafts was also viewed as a means to strengthen the indigenous economy.
 The understanding of beauty was being framed as against the belief of Indian art being grotesque.
 The rationale of the western perception of Indian art was being questioned and debated.
-Calcutta and Santiniketan became the epicentre of this discourse.
+Calcutta and Santiniketan became the epicentre of these discourses.
 During this phase of nationalism or early phase of indigenous modernism one sees the reformulation of the question of aesthetics in the Indian terms, the revival of Handicrafts and the concept of design.
 This chapter becomes important as it focuses on the art writings which became a pedagogic framework for the 'Swadeshi art movement'.
 The women artists whom I have discussed in the further chapters had been influenced by these discourses which became almost normative.
 There is an effort to accumulate the cultural capital or to be more articulate the embodied cultural capital.
-The traces of this ideological framing can be seen in the writings of the pedagogues like E.B.Havell

-,Abanindranath ,Sister Nivedita, Rabindranath Tagore and Nandalal Bose.
+The traces of this ideological framing can be seen in the writings of the pedagogues like E.B.Havell ,Abanindranath ,Sister Nivedita, Rabindranath Tagore and Nandalal Bose.
 The focus on crafts and the decorative also shows the appropriation of the feminine, creating a rupture in the continuous narrative of othering of the feminine thus giving indigenous modernism a gendered edge.
-The decorative was incorporated in the act of painting, ornamentation was retrieved as an important aspect of art practices and formulate the counter colonial discourse of Indian art.
+The decorative was incorporated in the act of painting, ornamentation was retrieved as an important aspect of art practices and formulation of the counter colonial discourse of Indian art.
 Moreover Abanindranath perceived art as shaukh which refers to hobby or leisure as the defining element of art.
 While Nandalal tried to view art practice as having a professional edge by thinking about crafts as the means to make the artists economically independent and secured.
 The readings of the texts by pedagouges like Abanindranath, Nandalal, Sister Nivedita, Coomaraswamy and Havell point out to the concerns of framing an aesthetics which includes the metaphysical aspect of Indian philosophy; the wider narrative of Pan Asia, the visibility of peripheral narratives of the folk and femininity.
+This chapter attempted to trace the impact of culture on the nascent construal of discourses on Indian aesthetics which is again aligned to the imagination of nation.